Bio Recovery: Ebola cleanup

-Controversy

-Controversy later erupted after it was reported that the company's new head, Sal Pane, had a history of fraud accusations and had misled the city about his experience with bio-hazardous cleanups.
+Controversy later erupted after it was reported that the company's chief safety officer, Sal Pane, had a history of fraud accusations and had misled the city about his experience with bio-hazardous cleanups.

-Following the Ebola cleanup in New York City, revelations slowly trickled out revealing a pattern of fraud from the company.
+Following the Ebola cleanup in New York City, revelations slowly trickled out revealing a pattern of Controversy from the company.
 Documents released months after the cleanup, including emails with city officials, revealed that the company claimed to have had training it didn't have at the time of the cleanup.
 Following media investigations into the company, claims of certifications were taken down from the company's website.
 The company also claimed to be working for the United States Army, which was denied by the Department of Defense and army medical officials.